 There is a mix of adult-led and child-initiated learning, with children given extended opportunities for play based learning each day, including the use of the outdoor space.
 Whole class and small group sessions, led by a teacher or TA are interspersed throughout the day.

 At Poppleton Road Primary School we recognise that young children learn best through when they are active.
 We understand that active learning involves other people, objects, ideas and events that engage and involve children for sustained periods.
 Therefore, we believe that Early Years education should be as practical as possible and our EYFS setting has an ethos of learning through play.

-Planning ensures that all children make progress in learning based on steps towards the early learning goals.
 Planning is based on direct observations of children’s interests and play.